de-arl/glartex/README.md

 If you want to use the translate option install the translate shell (soimort.org/translate/shell/)

-Copy glartex_v0.3/glartex to ~/.config/glartex
+Copy glartex_v0.4 to ~/.config/glartex

-Put the glartex-executable somewhere in your PATH and make it executable
+Add ./config/glartex/scripts to your PATH or copy the executables into your PATH

+To get forward and backward search with vim or gvim and zathura run the install script in glartex/install_zathura_vim_synctex

 Edit the config file to your liking